K0rgana/web-advcd/README.md

 </html>
 ```

-> Now you can style any html tag in the project, by adding a className propreaty
+> Now you can style any HTML tag in the project, by adding a className propriety

-- You can style the html tags doing somenthing like this:
+- You can style the HTML tags doing something like this:

   ```html
   <button